What are the aims and limitations of the LNRS?

 Rather than tell you what must be done, it will tell you what could be done, and where these actions would be most beneficial.

-It is designed to align with existing guidance, policies, and action plans, and to inform future documentation; it will also give consideration to wider environmental, economic, and social benefits, assisting as a decision-making tool to guide and inform development, land management, and green finance.
+It is designed to align with existing guidance, policies, and action plans, and to inform future ones.
+It considers wider environmental, economic, and social benefits.
+The LNRS can be used to assist decision-making, guiding and informing development, land management, and green finance.

 What the LNRS is not

-The LNRS is non-binding.
-Responsible Authorities are legally required to prepare an LNRS, but there is no obligation to deliver the associated actions where their suitability is identified.
-However, the Environment Act does require that the LNRS is reviewed and republished, and the LNRS will be designed to be monitorable and measurable, so that progress on delivery and its level of success can be assessed.
+Creating the LNRS is a requirement of the Environment Act, which also requires LNRSs to be reviewed and republished every 3-10 years when directed by government.
+There is no legal obligation to deliver the associated actions where they have been identified.
+The LNRS will be designed to be monitorable and measurable, so that progress on delivery and its level of success can be captured.

-The LNRS does not confirm any level of protection on land, nor does it prevent land uses such as farming or development.
-LNRS Local Habitat Maps are opportunity maps that will guide and inform planning and deliver maximum benefit from nature recovery activities, they do not prevent areas identified on the opportunity maps from being used for other purposes.
+The LNRS does not confirm any level of protection on land, or prevent land uses such as farming or development.
+Local Habitat Maps are opportunity maps that will guide and inform planning and deliver maximum benefit from nature recovery activities, they do not prevent areas identified on the opportunity maps from being used for other purposes.

 The LNRS does not give permission to create habitat without consulting specialists in Historic Environment, Ecology, Landscape, Access and more.
 The LNRS does not replace the need to carry out detailed field survey and design work as part of a delivery plan.